 The hiking trails, dramatic waterfalls and a suspension bridge make the Mitarai Valley one of the most spectacular scenic spots in the Dorogawa Onsen area.
-Famously inaccessible, it was used as a refuge during battles in the 14th century.
-Now, visitors flock to see the red autumn foliage, contrasting with the emerald green river.
+Visitors flock to see the red autumn foliage, contrasting with the emerald green river.

 Tucked deep in the mountains, Mitarai Valley takes a little under 3 hours from Nara City and is best combined with an overnight stay in the nearby hot spring town of Dorogawa Onsen.
 Take the train to Shimoichiguchi Station and from there, a bus bound for Dorogawa.
 The stop for Mitarai is Tenkawakawai.
 Leaving from Kintetsu-Nara Station around 9am should get you into the area a little before lunchtime.